Ballpark Chasers

 The Chicago area is known for its extreme climates and seasons.
 During the baseball season, you can expect temperatures gradually increasing through the summer months with the peak coming in July and August.
 Thunderstorms are quite common in the summer.
 June typically gets the most rainfall, so don’t forget to pack a light jacket.

-Wrigley Field is part of Ballpark Chasers Midwest Extravaganza!
-Plan your trip to allow visits to the south side of Chicago for a game at US Cellular Field and then off to Milwaukee to see the Brewers at Miller Park.
-Only 10 miles separate Wrigley from US Cellular which makes it possible to take in a day/night double header!
-Miller Park can be reached by car in just under 2 hours from Chicago.
+Wrigley Field is part of Ballpark Chasers Midwest Extravaganza.
+Plan your trip to allow visits to the south side of Chicago for a game at Guaranteed Rate Field and then off to Milwaukee to see the Brewers at Miller Park.
+Only 10 miles separate Wrigley from US Cellular which makes it possible to take in a day/night double header.
+Miller Park can be reached by car in just under two hours from Chicago.

 If you have a rental car and want to escape the city limits, head west to Geneva for some Kane County Cougars Minor League Baseball.
-The cougars are the Class A Affiliate of the Oakland Athletics and are only 1 hour from Wrigley Field.
-Another close Minor League park is Alexian Field, home of the Schaumburg Flyers.
-The Flyers are located in Schaumburg, Illinois, about a 45 minute drive from the Chicago city limits.
+The Cougars are the Class A Affiliate of the Chicago Cubs and are only one hour from Wrigley Field.
+Another close Minor League park is Boomers Stadium, home of the Schaumburg Boomers.
+The Boomers are located in Schaumburg, Illinois, about a 45 minute drive from the Chicago city limits.